twilio/video-quickstart-ios/README.md

 <img width="562px" src="images/quickstart/room-connected.png"/>

 ### Using a Simulator

 You can use the iOS Simulator that comes with Xcode to do your testing, but local video will not be shared since the Simulator cannot access a camera.

-Note:If you have an iOS device, you can now run apps from Xcode on your device without a paid developer account.
+Note: If you have an iOS device, you can now run apps from Xcode on your device without a paid developer account.

 ## Examples

 You will also find additional examples that provide more advanced use cases of the Video SDK.
 The currently included examples are as follows:

 - [Screen Capturer](ScreenCapturerExample) - Shows how to use `TVIScreenCapturer` to capture the contents of a `UIView`, and how a custom `TVIVideoCapturer` can be implemented to do the same.
-- [Video CallKit](VideoCallKitExample) - Shows how to use Twilio Video with the [iOS CallKit framework](https://developer.apple.com/reference/callkit).
+- [Video CallKit](VideoCallKitExample) - Shows how to use Twilio Video with the [CallKit framework](https://developer.apple.com/reference/callkit).

 ## Setup an Access Token Server